hxchua/github-tips/README.md

 ---
 ### Features on Github

+You can edit the README directly (click on the pencil you see at the right corner of the README header).
+Some common buttons I use are Create new file/ Upload files.

 <img src="https://github.com/hxchua/github-tips/blob/master/images/githubtips2.png?raw=true" width="800" height="340">

 ### Fork
 If you want to perform changes to someone's work/ repository, fork it first.
 Create the necessary changes you would like then do a pull request.

 ### Clone
 If you want to "download" the repository to your desktop (i.e. local), clone the repository.
+And of course, if you would like to use Github via common line interface, that's also possible.
+For which, you have to download/ install Git.

 ### Creating new repository
 <img src="https://github.com/hxchua/github-tips/blob/master/images/githubtips3.png?raw=true" width="600" height="270">